-- SLO 1: determine the end behavior and the zeros of polynomial functions.
-They will be able to use this to graph the function. - SLO 2: divide polynomials and to understand the Division Algorithm.
-Students will be able to solve quadratic equations with complex roots. - SLO 3: use the Fundamental Theorem of Algebra and the Complete Factorization Theorem. - SLO 5: find horizontal, vertical, and skew asymptotes of rational functions.
+SLO 1: determine the end behavior and the zeros of polynomial functions.
+They will be able to use this to graph the function.
+SLO 2: divide polynomials and to understand the Division Algorithm.
+Students will be able to solve quadratic equations with complex roots.
+SLO 3: find horizontal, vertical, and skew asymptotes of rational functions.
 They will be able to graph rational functions.